-Fatigue, as measured by the FACIT-Fatigue score, significantly improved in the danicopan add-on group above the MCID value of five points but did not meaningfully improve in the placebo add-on arm (+8.0 versus +1.9; p=0.002).^{29,31} The changes from baseline in EuroQoL five dimensions three-level version (EQ-5D-3L) scores were similar in both arms at week 12.
-In another exploratory analysis conducted at week 12, the danicopan add-on arm demonstrated statistically significant improvements over the placebo add-on arm in physical functioning, social functioning, and fatigue subscales of the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30) scale.31 Results for additional patient-centered exploratory endpoints of work productivity and healthcare resource utilization are shown in the Supplement.
+Fatigue, as measured by the FACIT-Fatigue score, significantly improved in the danicopan add-on group above the MCID value of five points but did not meaningfully improve in the placebo add-on arm (+8.0 points vs. +1.9 points; p=0.002).
+The changes from baseline in the exploratory measure of EuroQoL five dimensions three-level version (EQ-5D-3L) scores were similar in both arms at week 12.
+In an exploratory analysis conducted at week 12, the danicopan add-on arm demonstrated statistically significant improvements over the placebo add-on arm in physical functioning, social functioning, and fatigue subscales of the EORTC QLQ-C30 scale.
+Results for additional patient-centered exploratory endpoints of work productivity and healthcare resource utilization are shown in the Supplement.
 See Table 3.4. and Supplement Tables D3.5 for more details.